MV Kurdistan

 MV Kurdistan, initially named Frank D. Moores, was an oil tanker built in 1973 for the American-Canadian trade.
-In 1979, she became stuck in ice and suffered a cataphoric structural failure, resulting in her bow sheering off and the spilling of 10,000 tons of oil off Nova Scotia, Canada.
+In 1979, she became stuck in ice and suffered a cataphoric structural failure, resulting in her bow shearing off and the spilling of 10,000 tons of oil off Nova Scotia, Canada.

 The cause of the accident was blamed on defective welding in her keel.
 Following the accident, her bow was rebuilt and the ship was sold off under a new name.
 She was transferred between owners before she was scrapped in 2000.

 Design and construction

 Development

 In December 1973, the Come by Chance Refinery in Newfoundland began operations, promising to produce 100,000 barrels of oil a day.
 Anticipating demand from the new refinery, the Nile Steamship Company, itself a subsidiary of Common Brothers, ordered two oil tankers from Swan Hunter shipbuilders at a combined cost of $15 million ($ in 2023).
 The two ships were built to carry jet fuel from the refinery to Boston's Logan International Airport and New York City's John F. Kennedy Airport.
 The first tanker was named the Joseph R. Smallwood, named after Joseph Smallwood, premier of Newfoundland and Labrador, who was a staunch supporter of the refinery.
 Her sistership was christened Frank D. Moores, named after Frank Moores, premier when the refinery opened.
 The Frank D. Moores was launched by the namesake's two daughters in February 1973 and completed in June of the same year.